electromute/gnip-dotnet/README.txt

 library supports activities related to publishing and subscribing to data.

-Please note that this is a re-write over version 2.0.1 and contains many incompatibilities.
+Please note that this is a re-write over version 2.0.1 and contains many incompatibilities with the old library versions.

 == Dependencies ==
-Dependency Urls coppied into the Gnip.Lib folder.
+Dependency URLs copied into the Gnip.Lib folder.

 = Required Dependencies =

   - .NET 2.0
-  - A user account on Gnip http://gnipcentral.com/
+  - A user account on Gnip https://demo-v21.gnip.com/
   - log4net - The files log4net.dll and log4net.xml live in
     the Gnip.Lib/log4net-<version> folder.
 If you are using a different version of log4net, you may want to create a